§ Verifiable Dossiers

 § The Challenge of Verifiable Evidence Aggregation

 In both the physical and digital realms, critical decisions are rarely based on a single piece of information.
-Instead, they rely on a collection of disparate evidence, curated to form a coherent whole.
+Instead, decision makers rely on a collection of disparate evidence, curated to form a coherent whole.
 A loan officer assembles a file of financial statements, credit reports, and employment verifications to assess creditworthiness; a law enforcement official compiles a case file containing forensic reports, witness statements, and crime scene documentation to build a case.
-The integrity of the decision depends not only on the validity of the individual pieces of evidence but also on the integrity of the collection itself.
+The confidence of the decision depends not only on the validity of the individual pieces of evidence but also on the integrity of the collection itself.

 § Introducing the Dossier: An Issuer-Centric Evidence Container

 This specification introduces the dossier as a solution to these challenges.
 A dossier is formally defined as an Authentic Chained Data Container (ACDC) that references an arbitrarily rich collection of signed evidence and is issued by the party that assembles it.
-It is a container designed to create a verifiable data graph from constituent evidentiary artifacts.
+It is a container designed to create a verifiable data graph from evidentiary artifacts.

 A critical distinction separates a dossier from a traditional verifiable credential.
 A credential typically makes an assertion about a specific subject, or issuee, conferring some right or attribute upon them.
 A dossier, by contrast, has no issuee.
 It has only an issuer—the entity that curates the collection.
 In this sense, a dossier functions more like a notarized affidavit than a passport; the issuer is making a formal, verifiable attestation about the composition and integrity of the evidence collection itself.
 This issuer-centric model represents a fundamental shift from traditional subject-centric identity paradigms.